 - Starts after head or neck injury

-- Is associated with pain in the ear, fever, nausea or vomiting
+- Occurs with pain in the ear, fever, nausea or vomiting

-- The factors that may increase or decrease the sensation
+- Factors that may increase or decrease the sensation

 - History of trauma